 If you don’t, create a Christmas budget, you’ll keep repeating the same mistake over and over again!

-Christmas is less than 90 days away.
-Soon Santa will be heading for the sleigh and to take flight.
+With Christmas less than 90 days away, Santa will be heading for the sleigh soon to take flight.
 Now is the time to commit to a debt free Holiday!

 Statistics show us that those of us who plan for the holidays have a better shot and ensuring they are debt free than those of us who just wing it.

 Get ready; the time is now, and I’m going to show you how!

 How To Create A Christmas Budget That Will Keep You Out of Debt

 The first place to start is with your gift giving list.
 If you’re tight on money, this is the place you’ll more than likely have to make some cuts.
 Remember as you think about your list, only include the most important people on your gift giving list.
 Nothing and almost no one are worth getting into debt over.

 Go ahead and make your list.
 Think about all the people you want to buy a gift for.

 - Family – aunts, uncles, children, spouse, cousins, siblings, grandparents, and even the cat.
 Include everyone you WANT to give a gift to.

 - Co-workers – partners, bosses, co-workers, support staff